-Environmental Science/Studies (BA/BS)/Master of Sustainable Management (MSSM)
+Environmental Science/Studies (BA/BS)/Master of Science in Sustainable Management (MSSM)

 The combined degree provides environmental science/studies students with advanced knowledge of business systems and practices, focusing on environmental sustainability, to create leaders for business, government and civic organizations.
-For more information on the full Master of Sustainable Management curriculum, go to MSSM degree requirements found within the graduate programs section of the University Catalog.
+For more information on the full Master of Science in Sustainable Management curriculum, go to MSSM degree requirements found within the graduate programs section of the University Catalog.

 Current DePaul Environmental Science or Studies majors who meet the following criteria may apply to this program:

 - Junior standing or higher (at least 88.0 credits)